 A career in biodiversity.
 There is some duplication between Ecology and Biodiversity and these two areas are often put together, however in simple terms biodiversity is the variety of plants &/or animals in a particular habitat and usually a greater diversity is preferable.
-Biodiversity work can cover research, project work focusing on one ecosystem or species and practical management such as habitat restoration.

 If you're looking for Ecology click here.